ykim18mica/mica-gd220/lectures/w6-css-layout-position.md

 ## Recap
 - static: the default setting. don't worry about it.
-- relative: relative to its original position. other elements will still honor the space.
+- relative: relative to its normal position. other elements will still honor the space.
 - absolute: relative to the closest positioned ancestor. taken out of the regular document flow.
 - fixed: same as absolute except that it does not scroll.